We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Aloe vera has several potential uses.
 There are also numerous cosmetic products that contain aloe vera as an active ingredient.

 Aloe vera is a plant that has a long history of medicinal use.
 According to the National Institutes of Health (NIH), the use of aloe vera dates back at least 6,000 years.
 People have used aloe vera for conditions such as:

 Keep reading to find out how to use aloe vera and what the research says about its benefits.

-When people use aloe vera topically on the skin or as a mouthwash, experts generally consider it to be safe.
-Many products contain aloe vera as an active ingredient, but people can also use aloe vera directly from the plant.
+When people use aloe vera topically on the skin or as a mouthwash, experts generally consider it to be

 A person can cut a leaf from an aloe vera plant and use the gel inside.
 Preprepared aloe vera gel is also available for purchase in many pharmacies and health shops.